CGCL-codes/XGCN_library/readme.md

 This is an implementation for our TheWebConf 2023 paper: *xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction*.

+The current code is our original scripts.
+We will soon release a refactored version with improved functionality, and the future updates will happen with the new version.

 To run xGCN and other baselines:

 # 1. Install dependencies